openeduhub/oeh-search-etl/Readme.md

 - Step 1: Make sure that you have [Poetry](https://python-poetry.org) v1.5.0+ installed
 - Step 2: Open your terminal in the project root directory:
-  - Step 2.1 (this is an optional, strictly personal preference): If you want to have your `.venv` to be created in the project root directory:
+  - Step 2.1: (this is an optional, strictly personal preference) If you want to have your `.venv` to be created in the project root directory:
     - `poetry config virtualenvs.in-project true`
-- Step 3: Install dependencies according to `pyproject.toml`-instructions: `poetry install`
+- Step 3: Install dependencies (according to `pyproject.toml`) by running: `poetry install`

 ## Step 2: Project Setup - required Docker Containers
 If you have Docker installed, use `docker-compose up` to start up the multi-container for `Splash` and `Playwright`-integration.